Last Updated on

-Enjoyed for centuries, tea is one of the most popular drinks in the world.
+Enjoyed for centuries, tea is one of the healthiest food or drink choices.

 While coffee is the drink of choice in most of the Western world, tea dominates the Eastern part of the planet (and the UK).

 This article takes a look at 25 types of tea and their health benefits.